ux-at-icfnext/samhsa-v4/docs/pages/elements/buttons.md

 <a name="functionality"></a>
 ### Functionality

+**Hover and Active States**
-- OnHover buttons displays on:hover state.
+- OnHover buttons display :hover state.
+This includes the color change and underline effect.
+- :active state will activate when user clicks or taps a button, it displays briefly.
+See the [USWDS button page](https://designsystem.digital.gov/components/button/) for a good example
+- On touch screens (mobile), buttons will just use the :active state instead of the :hover state (since there is no hover function).
+This includes a color change and an underline effect.
 - onClick/OnTap of button activates desired functionality.
 Functionality in determined by the context of the button (for example in a search experience or as a link item).

+**Disabled Button**
-- **Disabled Button** - the disabled button is used to indicate that there is actions on the page that need to happen before the button can be used.
+The disabled button is used to indicate that there is actions on the page that need to happen before the button can be used.
 The user cannot interact with button.
-Once the required functionailty has happened on the page, the disabled state should be swtiched with an actionalble button.
+Once the required functionality has happened on the page, the disabled state should be switched with an actionable button.

-- **Buttons for Submitting Forms**
+**Buttons for Submitting Forms**
-  - onSubmit of button, for validation should occur on all required fields.
+  - onSubmit of button, form validation should occur on all required fields.
 Please see the [forms specification]({{ site.url }}forms) for how to deal with displaying errors and error messaging.

 <a name="language"></a>
 ### Language